jxxb/time-clock/README.md

 # Overview

-This program allows users to input clock-in and clock-out times for hourly pay.
+This program allows users to input clock-in and clock-out times for determining hourly pay.
 It demonstrates the use of objects, variables, and more.

 # Environment